-As a leading detective agency based in the UK, our clients often ask us to complete background checks for them.
-Background checks are helpful in a wide range of different circumstances, such as:
+As a leading detective agency based in the UK, our clients often ask us to carry out background checks on individuals.
+Background checks are useful in a wide range of different circumstances, such as:

-Enhanced background checks include all information contained in standard background checks, plus the following:
+Enhanced background checks include everything in the standard checks, plus the following:

 If you would like a free quote for a background check, then please get in touch with us and let us know which exact checks you would like us to perform.